FAQ's

 The expected lifespan of a solar farm project is up to 30 years.

-What technologies is MYTILINEOS using to build its solar farms?
+What technologies is Metlen using to build its solar farms?

 What is the life cycle of a photovoltaic panel?